anubhavsatpathy/EVA/Session1/readme.md

 5x5 | Conv2D - 3x3 | 3x3
 3x3 | Conv2D - 3x3 | 1x1

-And there does not seem to be a loss in information since the GRF of the output channel in both cases is the whole 5x5 input channel - Hence we find that if we use 3x3 kernels, we would be able to reduce any odd sized input channel to a 1x1 output over n layers.
+And there does not seem to be a loss in information since the GRF of the output channel in both cases is the whole 5x5 input channel - Hence we find that if we use 3x3 kernels, we would be able to reduce any odd sized input channel to a 1x1 output over n layers using lesser number of parameters than had we used a 5x5 or even bigger kernels.

 One might ask what about even - sized input channels - well we ideally employ techniques of max pooling or padding to avoid these scenarios.